Update: On April 13, 2021, the FDA granted regular full approval to Trodelvy for triple-negative breast cancer.

-On April 22, the Food and Drug Administration (FDA) approved Trodelvy (sacituzumab govitecan) for the treatment people with previously treated triple-negative breast cancer that has spread elsewhere in the body.
+On April 22, 2020, the Food and Drug Administration (FDA) granted accelerated approval to Trodelvy (sacituzumab govitecan) for the treatment people with previously treated triple-negative breast cancer that has spread elsewhere in the body.
 This antibody-drug conjugate precisely delivers potent chemotherapy to tumors.

 “Metastatic triple-negative breast cancer is an aggressive form of breast cancer with limited treatment options,” Richard Pazdur, MD, director of the FDA’s Oncology Center of Excellence, said in a press release.
 “There is intense interest in finding new medications to help treat metastatic triple-negative breast cancer.
 Today’s approval provides patients who’ve already tried two prior therapies with a new option.”

 Trodelvy, from Immunomedics, uses a monoclonal antibody that targets Trop-2, a protein found in more than 90% of triple-negative breast tumors.
 The antibody delivers an active form of the chemotherapy drug irinotecan.
-Trodelvy is also being studied as a treatment for eight other had-to-treat malignancies including metastatic bladder cancer.
+Trodelvy is also being studied as a treatment for eight other hard-to-treat malignancies, including metastatic bladder cancer.

 All the study participants were treated with Trodelvy administered by IV infusion on days 1 and 8 in 28-day cycles.